 - Having a baby with a birth defect or disability.

 - Having a baby or infant who has been hospitalized.

-Depression can also occur among women with a healthy pregnancy and birth.
+However, depression can also occur among women with a healthy pregnancy and birth.

 Depression is treatable, and most people get better with treatment.
-If you think you may be depressed, the first step to seeking treatment is to talk to your health care provider.
+So if you think you may be depressed, the first step to seeking treatment is to talk to your health care provider.
 Only a health care provider can diagnose a woman with postpartum depression.
 Because symptoms of this condition are broad and may vary between women, a health care provider can help a woman figure out whether the symptoms she is feeling are due to postpartum depression or something else.
 A woman who experiences any of these symptoms should see a health care provider right away.

 - Counseling/Talk Therapy: This treatment involves talking one-on-one with a mental health professional (a counselor, therapist, psychologist, psychiatrist, or social worker).

 - Medication: Antidepressant medications act on the brain chemicals that are involved in mood regulation.
 Many antidepressants take a few weeks to be most effective.
 While these medications are generally considered safe to use during breastfeeding, a woman should talk to her health care provider about the risks and benefits to both herself and her baby.